iotaledger/iota.js/documentation/docs/tutorials/alias-transactions/03-mint-new-alias.md

 }
 ```

-The code above will result in something similar to:
+The code above will result in something similar to the following:

 ```text
 Block Id: 0x2817e61f5a559a7521e2e20dfc69f0e184a6fa00109a05fa040a9d6cb6d292e1